acuparse/acuparse/README.md

 If you experience unexpected results during or after your install, remove the config file and try again.

 `sudo rm /opt/acuparse/src/usr/config.php`

+If you receive a '1' after your install.
+Check to ensure the database was installed correctly.

+* See "Setup Database" in [docs/INSTALL.md](https://acuparse.github.io/acuparse/INSTALL)

 # Updating:
 Detailed upgrade instructions for significant releases will be published in the docs/updates folder if required.